Eric Chouinard: Playing career

-Chouinard was born in Atlanta during his father's days with the Atlanta Flames, but raised in both Calgary, Alberta and Cap-Rouge, Quebec.
+Chouinard was born in Atlanta during his father's days with the Atlanta Flames, but raised in both Calgary, Alberta and St. Louis, Missouri, before his family settled in Cap-Rouge, Quebec, following the end of his father’s playing career.
 As a youth, he played in the 1993 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Sherbrooke.

 Chouinard has played for Team Canada in international competition despite getting offers to play for Team USA.
-After scoring 296 points in 180 games with the Quebec Remparts of the Quebec Major Junior Hockey League, he became a 1st-round draft choice (16th overall) by the Montreal Canadiens in the 1998 NHL Entry Draft.
+After scoring 296 points in 180 games with the Quebec Remparts of the Quebec Major Junior Hockey League, he became a 1st-round draft choice (16th overall) by the Montreal Canadiens in the 1998 NHL entry draft.
 Since then, he has also played for the Philadelphia Flyers and the Minnesota Wild, where he played alongside his cousin, Marc Chouinard, during the 2003–04 season.

 In 2006–2007, Chouinard played four games in Switzerland for HC Sierre-Anniviers.
 He received an offer to play for the Straubing Tigers of the German DEL where he played until January 19, 2009 when he was suspended by the team.

 On September 2, 2009 Chouinard signed a contract with the Nurnberg Ice Tigers of the Deutsche Eishockey Liga.
 On January 15, 2011, he signed a new two-year contract extension with the Ice Tigers that will take him through the 2012–2013 season.

 Approaching his final professional years, Chouinard played three seasons with Brûleurs de Loups of the French Ligue Magnus before ending his career by returning to Germany for a single season in 2017–18 with the Bayreuth Tigers of the DEL2.